Keith Cook's Olympic appeal bid rejected by British Fencing

 British Fencing has rejected Keith Cook's appeal against his exclusion from the London 2012 Olympic squad.

-Cook claimed he was initially left out because he did not give contact details to selectors, who told him they did not know he wished to be considered.
+Cook claimed he was initially left out because he who told him they did not know he wished to be considered.

 His request for an appeal hearing was rejected on the grounds the deadline was "long past".

 But a lawyer has now taken up his fight, citing "multiple breaches of the selection process".

 Scottish sports lawyer Rod McKenzie, a partner at Harper Macleod, who acts for the Scottish Premier League and is the legal adviser to the Glasgow 2014 Commonwealth Games, has taken up Cook's case on a pro bono basis.